junxit/us-congress-bills-117/bill.md

       - **(ii)** participation in international conferences or other international exchanges, partnerships or programs that involve open and reciprocal exchange of scientific information, and which are aimed at advancing international scientific understanding; and
       - **(iii)** other international activities deemed appropriate by the Director.
     - **(C)** *Limitation* The policy developed under subparagraph (A) shall not apply retroactively to research and development awards made prior to the establishment of the policy by the Director.
-    - **(D)** *Definitions* In this subsection:
-      - **(i)** *Covered individual* The term “covered individual” means the principal investigator, co-principal investigators, and any other person at the institution who is responsible for the design, conduct, or reporting of research or educational activities funded or proposed for funding by the Foundation.
-      - **(ii)** *Foreign country of concern* The term “foreign country of concern” means the People’s Republic of China, the Democratic People’s Republic of Korea, the Russian Federation, the Islamic Republic of Iran, or any other country deemed to be a country of concern as determined by the Department of State.
-      - **(iii)** *Malign foreign government talent recruitment program* The term “malign foreign government talent recruitment program” means any program or activity that includes compensation, including cash, research funding, honorific titles, promised future compensation, or other types of remuneration, provided by the foreign state or an entity sponsored by the foreign state to the targeted individual in exchange for the individual transferring knowledge and expertise to the foreign country.
   - **(9)** *Security training modules*
     - **(A)** *In general* Not later than 90 days after the date of enactment of this Act, the Director, in collaboration with the Director of the National Institutes of Health and other relevant Federal research agencies, shall enter into an agreement or contract with a qualified entity for the development of online research security training modules for the research community, including modules focused on international collaboration and international travel, foreign interference, and rules for proper use of funds, disclosure, conflict of commitment, and conflict of interest.
     - **(B)** *Stakeholder input* Prior to entering into the agreement under clause (A), the Director shall seek input from academic, private sector, intelligence, and law enforcement stakeholders regarding the scope and content of training modules, including the diversity of needs across institutions of higher education and other grantees of different sizes and types, and recommendations for minimizing administrative burden on institutions of higher education and researchers.
     - **(C)** *Development* The Director shall ensure that the entity identified in (A)—
-      - **(i)** develops modules that can be adapted and utilized across Federal science agencies; and
+      - **(i)** develops modules that can be adapted and utilized across Federal research agencies; and
       - **(ii)** develops and implements a plan for regularly updating the modules as needed.
     - **(D)** *Guidelines* The Director, in collaboration with the Director of the National Institutes of Health, shall develop guidelines for institutions of higher education and other organizations receiving Federal research and development funds to use in developing their own training programs to address the unique needs, challenges, and risk profiles of such institutions, including adoption of training modules developed under this paragraph.
     - **(E)** *Implementation* Drawing on stakeholder input under subparagraph (B), not later than 12 months after the date of enactment of this Act, the Director shall establish a requirement that, as part of an application for a research and development award from the Foundation—
       - **(i)** each covered individual listed on the application for a research and development award certify that they have completed research security training that meets the guidelines developed under clause (D) within one year of the application; and
       - **(ii)** each institution of higher education or other organization applying for such award certify that each covered individual who is employed by the institution or organization and listed on the application has been made aware of the requirement under this subparagraph.
-    - **(F)** *Definitions* In this subsection:
-      - **(i)** *Covered individual* The term “covered individual” means the principal investigator, co-principal investigators, and any other person at the institution who is responsible for the design, conduct, or reporting of research or educational activities funded or proposed for funding by the Foundation.
-      - **(ii)** *Federal research agency* The term “Federal research agency” means any Federal agency with an annual extramural research expenditure of over $100,000,000.
-      - **(iii)** *Research and development award* The term “research and development award” means support provided to an individual or entity by a Federal research agency to carry out research and development activities, which may include support in the form of a grant, contract, cooperative agreement, or other such transaction.
-The term does not include a grant, contract, agreement or other transaction for the procurement of goods or services to meet the administrative needs of a Federal research agency.
   - **(10)** *Responsible conduct in research training* Section 7009 of the America Creating Opportunities to Meaningfully Promote Excellence in Technology, Education, and Science Act (42 U.S.C.
-1862o-1) is amended by—
+1862o–1) is amended by—
     - **(A)** striking “and postdoctoral researchers” and inserting “postdoctoral researchers, faculty, and other senior personnel”; and
     - **(B)** by inserting before the period at the end the following “, including mentor training”.
   - **(11)** *National academies guide to responsible conduct in research*